davidjnovak/word-hunt/README.md

 ```

 ### Create a Pull Request on Main Repository and Merge Changes
 Once your development is complete, you can create a pull request on the main repository (not your forked one).
-To make a pull request, go to the pull requests tab on the repository and click "New pull request".
+To make a pull request, go to the pull requests tab on the repository and click **New pull request**.
 You should then be able to select your fork and branch (if you cannot see the option to select a fork, click **compare across forks**).

 To select your fork and branch to merge, leave the base repository and base branch alone as this is the main repository in which you are merging into, and modify the head repository to be your forked repository and the compare branch to be the feature branch you created.
 Make sure you are merging the corrct feature branch that corresponds to the feature of the pull request you are creating.

 You should then properly title and describe the pull request, and if the changes are non-breaking and achieves the goal of the ticket you are creating the feature for, then your change will be merged into the upstream repository.